feng001-8/feng001-8.github.io/content/4@Learn/1@English/First_word.md

 <details>
   <p>
-    The elimination of the lasy remaining stocks of smallpox virus.
+    The elimination of the last remaining stocks of smallpox virus.
   </p>
 </details>